Krasen007/MoneyExperiment/README.md

 Get it setup using git portable.<br>
 Ability to find and load or rename items in budget folder.<br>
 Test the app on linux.<br>
+Add tool or functionality to update all needed for git .bat files.
+Example: First run, setup your git remote, then the app opens all the .bat files and changes the lines needed for git to match the users input.<br>

 #### Known issues
 The app may require elevated permissions if using the release versions.<br>